| ARTIFICIAL SALTSSeveral companies have special aquarium salts on the market, and it is even possible

 Artificial sea water can be reconstituted with the help

-The method is the same, except that plastic food containers are generally used.
+of special salts available in aquarium stores.
+Making sea water for storage and back-up The method is the same, except that plastic food containers are generally used.

 The quantity of salt can be multiplied by three or four to manufacture concentrated